La Florida, Chile

-La Florida ([la floˈɾiða], Spanish for "the flowery") is an urban-suburban commune of Chile located in the South East of Santiago, Santiago Metropolitan Region.
+La Florida ([la floˈɾiða], Spanish for "the flowery") is an urban-suburban commune of Chile located in the South East of Santiago.
 It is a residential area and its inhabitants are mostly members of a new middle to upper-middle class.
 It ranks number 12 out of 346 among Chilean communes in terms of Human Development Index.
-Its mayor is Rodolfo Carter (Chile Vamos).

 Demographics

 According to the 2017 census of the National Statistics Institute, La Florida spans an area of 70.8 sqkm and has 382,701 inhabitants.
 100% lived in urban areas and 52.1% were women.
-It currently has 402,433 inhabitants, which makes it the fourth most populous commune in Chile, after Puente Alto, Maipú and Santiago.
+It currently has 402,433 inhabitants, which makes it the fourth most populous commune in Chile, after Puente Alto, Maipú and Santiago Centro.